 It’s never too late to rethink your retirement.
 Consider what you want your retirement to look like, crunch the numbers, and make adjustments to your contributions so that you can enjoy your retirement to the fullest.

 Thursday: Save by Reducing Debt

 Balancing debt repayment with growing your savings is hard, but one thing is certain: reducing your debt now allows you to free up your funds and save more in the future.

 If debt is getting in the way of your savings goals, it may help to use a debt repayment method — like the snowball method or avalanche method — to pay things off.
-If you’re having trouble repaying your debt on your own, it may be time to explore your debt relief options, like debt consolidation, bankruptcy and debt settlement.
+If you’re having trouble repaying your debt on your own, it may be time to explore your debt resolution options, like debt consolidation, bankruptcy and debt resolution.

 Friday: Save as a Family